 Phil Baldacchino Steward – Chair of Governors, Trust Appointed Governor

-I am a parent of three children at Wheldrake with Thorganby school and I relish the opportunity to give something back to the organisation which is caring for and educating my children.
+I am a parent of two children at Wheldrake with Thorganby school, and a leaver who now attends Fulford secondary.
+I relish the opportunity to give something back to the organisation which is caring for and educating my children.
 I am a Trust appointed governor based on my governance experience within primary schools.
-I have been, and still am a governor for another primary school and have 5 years experience of being chair for a Local Governing Body.
+I have been a governor since 2017 for another primary school and have been a chair for a Local Governing Body since 2018.
 I am keen to continue the development of the school and make a positive impact for all the children who attend.
 My work background is in business and I bring wide ranging people and business skill including human resources, finance and health & safety.

 Paul Botting – Foundation Governor, Ex-officio